Nagar Kirtan

 Other forms of assistance

-Calgary Police Service, peace officers, Calgary Fire Department personnel, event staff and information centres will be onsite to support safety, compliance and anyone who needs help.
+Calgary Police Service, peace officers, Calgary Fire Department personnel, event staff and information centres will be onsite to help.

 City services involved